Tigers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Tigers have posted a mark of 4-5.
+- Over the past 10 games, the Tigers have been favored just once and won that contest.

-- In their previous 10 matchups with a total posted by sportsbooks, the Tigers and their foes are 2-8-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Tigers and their opponents are 3-7-0 when it comes to hitting the over.

-- The past 10 Tigers games have not had a runline posted by oddsmakers.

 Explore More About This Game